Find answers to frequently asked questions about topics such as registration, and de-registration.

 The Experience Days take place two times per year, in spring and autumn.

 If the Bachelor’s programme in which you are interested is not listed, that means no taster sessions are available for this programme.

 However, they may offer an opportunity to become a ‘Student for a day’.
 Or you can check the programme page on our website and see if there are additional activities listed there.

-If a taster session is fully booked, it will not be possible to join that session.
+If a Experience Day for the Bachelor's you're interested in is fully booked, it will not be possible to join that session.
 If you’d like to be informed about additional activities for this programme, you can select the fully-booked session on the registration form and we’ll email you about future activities that are organised by this programme.